vuex-orm/vuex-orm/docs/store/creating-and-updating-data.md

   entities: {
     users: {
       data: {
-        "2": { id: 2, name: 'Jane' }
+        '2': { id: 2, name: 'Jane' }
       }
     }
   }
 }

-// `create` is going to replace all with new one. store.dispatch('entities/users/create', {
+// `create` is going to replace all existing data with the new one. store.dispatch('entities/users/create', {
   data: { id: 1, name: 'John' }
 })